KontorProtocol/Documentation/docs/examples/token.md

 ```

 ## Rust Implementation
-In `contract/src/lib.rs`:
 - `TokenStorage` represents the contract’s persistent storage.
-The `StorageRoot` derive macro enables storage capabilities for the type and marks it as the "root" storage type, generating a `storage` function that provides ORM-like persistent storage access to contract functions.
+The `StorageRoot` derive macro enables storage capabilities for the type and marks it as the "root" storage type.
+The root storage is accesible via a generated function: `storage`, which provides an ORM-like interface to contract functions.
 Every contract with storage must have exactly one type that derives `StorageRoot`.
-- `Map` is a storage-enabled map type that can hold values of any type that also derives `Storage`.
+- `Map` is a storage-enabled mapping type that can hold values of any type that also derive `Storage`.
 In this case, `Integer` is provided by `stdlib` and is storage-enabled.
-- The `ctx` parameter is passed to every operation that performs a database call.
+- The `ctx` parameter must be passed to every operation that performs a database call.
 These functions take an `impl ReadContext` or an `impl WriteContext`, depending on their behavior. `ProcContext` implements both, while `ViewContext` implements only `ReadContext`.
 This ensures state mutations occur only as the result of a transaction while allowing the same functions and methods to be used across procedures and views.

-The implementation uses the following:

 ```rust
 use stdlib::*;